 Set of Steps — If there are a few steps leading into your home, Hoveround offers a single-fold wheelchair ramp that folds in half to carry like a suitcase, as well as a tri-fold wheelchair ramp that separates and folds in half and is constructed from durable welded, aircraft-grade aluminum.

 Raised Landing — For a raised landing, the best solution will always be a solid 36-inch wide ramp safely and comfortably get in and out of your home.
 Depending on your situation, you may even want your ramp to have handrails, and our PVI OnTrac wheelchair ramp offers handrails as a safety option.

 Vehicle — If you need to easily transport your power wheelchair, you can use our ">tri-fold wheelchair ramp, which is available with an optional top lip extension (TLE) that increases the lip from 3 inches to 9 inches.
 With the TLE, the ramp will be able to rest on the floor of your vehicle for safe and convenient transportation.

 Make sure the area that the wheelchair ramp will be resting on or attached to is solid, level and even in order to ensure the ramp will be stable and can use it safely.
 Inspect the area and make sure it can handle the regular use of a wheelchair ramp, and always check out the ramp before each use to make sure it is still on stable ground.

 How much weight can the wheelchair ramp support?

-When choosing a wheelchair ramp, it is imperative to find one that will safely support the weight that will be on it — that includes the weight of the mobility device, the user, the caregiver (if needed for assistance), and any additional necessary items.
-Many power wheelchair ramps can accommodate 300 to 600 pounds, but most Hoverounds ramps can safely support up to 800 pounds
+When choosing a wheelchair ramp, it is imperative to find one that will safely support the weight that will be on it, including the weight of the mobility device, the user, the caregiver (if needed for assistance), and any additional necessary items.
+Many power wheelchair ramps can accommodate 300 to 600 pounds, but most Hoveround wheelchair ramps can safely support up to 800 pounds.

 How wide does the ramp need to be?